juji-io/site/blog/question-recommendation.md

 Traditionally there's nothing a chatbot can do if it does not understand the question.
 For a chatbot powered by an rule based expert system, not understanding the question would cause it to trigger its fallback (if it has one).
 In that case, the chatbot is likely to say something along the line of "Sorry, I don't know how to respond to that."
 What if the chatbot is powered by an end to end machine learning model?
 It could perform worse because an unrecognized input may trigger a random chatbot response that does not make sense.

 In contrast, Juji chatbots are built on a hybrid approach.
 We build it in such a way that the chatbots enjoy the advantages of both rule based system and machine learning system.
-One of the thing that enabled us to do is introducing a question answer recommendation mechanism to help dealing with the case when chatbot doesn't understand the user's question.
+One of the thing that enabled us to do is creating a question answer recommendation mechanism to help dealing with the case when chatbot doesn't understand the user's question.

 A while ago, my friend Sarah created a Juji chatbot as a receptionist on her website, where she hosted a lot of fun educational tasks for visitors.
 However, the visitor could only accumulate the task rewards if they were logged in.
 So she added a Q&A to handle questions such as "Where do I log in?"